What is an HTML Entity?

 Each of these styles look a little different from the other ‑ for instance, the HTML entity codes available for the degree celsius signifier (℃) are: Unicode (U+02103), Hexadecimal (℃), and Decimal (℃).
 It doesn't have a named reference, although you could achieve similar by adjoining the degrees symbol with a capital C: °C.

-In the world of JSX development, HTML entities have fallen into the background a little bit it is still an extremely valuable skill to master.
+In the world of JSX development, HTML entities have fallen into the background a little, but they are still useful to understand.
 You can find a handy list of HTML entities (which, coincidentally, I helped curate) here.